Users

 });

-It is supported that both the hash mode and pin code mode are be used for different parts of your application, so different email templates are used to send pin codes to end users.
-Rather then the content.activation_hash or content.reset_hash, a content.pin_code field will be available to the pin code email templates.
+It is supported that both the hash mode and pin code mode are be used for different parts of your application, so different [email templates](/extrahorizon/services/other/template-service.md#e-mail-templates) are used to send pin codes to end users.
+Rather then the `content.activation_hash` or `content.reset_hash`, a `content.pin_code` field will be available to the pin code email templates.
 The templates can be set like this:

 await exh.users.setEmailTemplates({